 My first 1967 SS396 Sport Coupe.
 Car was purchased just before entering military service in October of 1967.
 Note absence of 'Chevelle' script on the hood.
 I knew the previous (original) owner and he admitted to removing the standard (red) SS stripes but swore he never touched the hood.
 A few early promotional photos showed Chevelles without this script.

-My one and only 1969 Chevelle, a 300 Deluxe Coupe with the SS396 option finished in Frost Green.
-The car was purchased in mid 1970 after returning from military service and is shown with real, 1956 Buick wire wheels.
+My one and only 1969 Chevelle with the SS396 option, a 300 Deluxe Coupe finished in Frost Lime.
+The car was purchased in mid 1970 after returning to Overland Park, KS. from military service in Korea and is shown with real, 1956 Buick wire wheels.
 While I owned this car I longed for another 1967 model and found another 67 SS396 done in a gun-metal gray color.
 I owned both this '69 and the '67 for a number of years before becoming a 'family man' and having to move on.

 While this photo is NOT the '67 mentioned above, it is a very close match.
 This car is actually one I purchased in September of 1986 from a gentleman in Dallas, TX. who loaned a friend $1750 against the car.
 The 'friend' never returned to repay the loan and the seller didn't want the car anyway.
 Here's how it looked when I first brought the car home.
 Clutch almost gone, shift linkage so bad I only had 3rd and 4th or 1st and 2nd gear.
 It was a challenge driving it 150 freeway miles from Dallas back to Lawton, OK. but I made it using only 3rd and 4th gear.
 Although the original engine was long gone and it had a small block engine, it was a real SS, 4-speed, bucket seat car.
-Below is a picture of this car along with my son sitting on a 1979 Buick Regal (Turbo powered) and a 1985 Grand National.
+Below is a picture of this car along with my son sitting on a 1979 Buick Regal Turbo and my 1985 Grand National in the background.

 By July of 1987 it was on the road and painted a 1987 Buick Regal T-Type gray as shown in the above photo.
 I drove the car in this general configuration until 1998.
 After 4 years of daily driving, I began entering local car show events and did quite well until it began to show its age and a makeover was decided on.
 The car saw close to 33,000 miles in this stage and was on a trailer only twice.
 Once to have exhaust installed after replacing the engine with a 396 and once for a broken rear u-joint.